 Comprehensive review

-Updates to the classification will be reflected progressively in official labour market statistics from August 2026, including Labour Force time series, Employee Earnings and Hours and Jobs in Australia statistics to improve visibility of new and emerging occupations.
-The updated classification will be released by December 2024, in time for use by Census 2026.
+The updated classification will be reflected progressively in official labour market statistics from August 2026, including Labour Force time series, Employee earnings and hours and Jobs in Australia statistics to improve visibility of new and emerging occupations.

 Review process

-Changes also need to adhere to the principles of statistical classifications to ensure ANZSCO continues to support the production of reliable occupation-base statistics.
+Changes need to adhere to the principles of statistical classifications to ensure ANZSCO continues to support the production of reliable occupation-base statistics.
 These principles will guide the development of changes throughout the comprehensive review and beyond, ensuring the classification is well structured, clearly defined, comparable, robust, and representative.

 Statistics NZ